-- Read the NMC standards for student supervision and assessment available at: www.nmc.org.uk/standards-foreducation-and-training/standards-forstudent-supervision-and-assessment/ - Read section 5.0 of this framework on the academic assessor role in Scotland. - Undertake a reflective self-assessment against the academic assessor role.
+Nursing and Midwifery registered teachers within an AEI.
+Academic assessor for pre-registration and return to practice student nurses OR midwives.
+Read the NMC standards for student supervision and assessment available at: www.nmc.org.uk/standards-for- education-and-training/standards-for- student-supervision-and-assessment/ Lecturer and NMC registered teacher with relevant post registration qualifications and experience.
+Academic assessor for nurses OR midwives undertaking NMC approved post registration programmes in accordance with the relevant programme standards Read section 5.0 of this framework on the academic assessor role in Scotland.
+Undertake a reflective self-assessment against the academic assessor role.
 A template is provided in Appendix 2 which can be used for NMC revalidation.
-Become familiar with the student pre-and / or post-registration programme, in particular the part of the programme supporting students to achieve, and the practice assessment document. - Work with the local practice education facilitator or care home education facilitator to: - i) support practice supervisors and practice assessors become familiar with and undertake their new role - ii) introduce scheduled communication to collaborate with practice assessors to evaluate and recommend student progression for each part of the programme.
+Become familiar with the student pre-and / or post-registration programme, in particular the part of the programme supporting students to achieve, and the practice assessment document.
+Work with the local practice education facilitator or care home education facilitator to : i) support practice supervisors and practice assessors become familiar with and undertake their new role ii) introduce scheduled communication to collaborate with practice assessors to evaluate and recommend student progression for each part of the programme.